fish-shell/fish-shell/doc_src/prompt.rst

 These functions are run, and whatever they print is displayed as the prompt (minus one trailing newline).

+If the :envvar:`SHELL_PROMPT_PREFIX` or :envvar:`SHELL_PROMPT_SUFFIX` environment variables are set, they are automatically prepended and appended to the left prompt.

 Here, we will just be writing a simple fish_prompt.

 Our first prompt